twgjr/SynTR/README.md

 </table>

-See the paper in this repository for more details.
+See my paper in this repository for more details: [Paper](./README.md)

 ---